scheinerman/SimplexTableaux.jl/docs/src/tutorial.md

 > Only minimization problems are supported.

-> All numbers entered into the tableau must be either an `Integer` or a `Rational`.
-The `SimplexTableau` module does not support linear programs with floating point data.
+> Every number entered into a `Tableau` must be an  `Integer`  or a `Rational`.
+Internally, all numbers are converted to `Rational{BigInt}` type.
+This module does not support linear programs with floating point data.